When to Contact Us

 Export Administration Regulations (EAR) Criminal Penalties:

 - University: a fine of up to the greater of $1,000,000 or fives times the value of the export for each violation.

-- University: a fine of up to the greater of $295,141 or five times the value of the export for each violation.
+- University: a fine of up to the greater of $300,000 or two times the value of the export for each violation.

-- Individual: a fine of up to the greater of $295,141 or five times the value of the export or imprisonment for up to five years, or both, for each violation.
+- Individual: a fine of up to the greater of $300,000 or two times the value of the export or imprisonment for up to five years, or both, for each violation.